dominik-pichler/blog/_posts/2024-12-13-What_is_knowledge.md

 where $H(X)$ can be seen as a degree of suprise, or spoken very causually, might be seen as the number of yes/no question one needs to ask (and get answered) to obtain a certain message)

+Maybe the word *Entropy* rings a bell here
 **Link from Physics to Informationtheory & Entropy** To quote from [Maxwell and his deamon](https://www.ias.ac.in/public/Volumes/reso/015/06/0548-0560.pdf):